Clicky

 KawasakiUltra 310LX496 lb

-Please don’t confuse the weight of the watercraft with its weight limit or weight capacity.
-The weight of the watercraft is how much it weighs, but the weight capacity is how much it can hold.
+Please don’t confuse the weight of the watercraft with its “weight limits”.
+The weight of the watercraft is how much it weighs, but the limits are how much it can hold, which is 350 to 600 pounds.

-The weight limit includes all gear and rider weights combined.
-If everyone on the jet ski weighs more than the limit, the watercraft is not safe and risk sinking, damage, or personal injury.
+This weight capacity includes all gear and rider weights combined.
+If everyone and everything on the machine goes over that number, it will not be safe and risk sinking, damage, or personal injury.

-Even if your jet ski is a 3-seater, it doesn’t mean you can ignore the weight limit.
-The weight limit includes the weight of all the riders, and if all 3 people’s weight is more than the limit, you can’t ride the jet ski safely.
+The max capacity includes of all the riders, and if all 3 people is more than the max capacity, you can’t ride it safely.

-The same is true the other way around, even if 4 people are under the weight limit of a jet ski, you can’t have 4 people on a 3-person capacity jet ski.
+The same is true the other way around, even if 4 people are under the capacity, you CAN NOT have 4 people on a 3-person craft.

-Water patrol takes seating capacity very seriously, especially when it comes to pull sports for jet skis.
+Water patrol takes the seating number very seriously, especially when it comes to pull sports.

-It’s also a bit tricky at times because many jet skis look like 2-seaters but fits 3 people.
-The honest truth is that most 3-seater jet skis fit two normal-sized adults, and a 2-seater fits one normal-sized adult.
+It’s also a bit tricky at times because many look like 2-seaters but fits 3 people.
+The honest truth is that most 3-seaters fit two normal-sized adults, and a 2-seater fits one normal-sized adult.

 rear handles of GTX

-6 thoughts on “Jet Ski Weight Limit – What Does It Mean?”
+6 thoughts on “Jet Ski Weight Limit and What It Means for You”

 1. I’m 315lbs.
 I’ve been able to get onto a jet ski in shallow water using the step on the back, but I’ve never had to do it in open water.
 My question is, on a 3up Spark with a step, would trying to get on it in open water cause it to sink in the back or would it be able to support me pulling myself up into it.